Leveling the lathe: How important it is to level my lathe?

 The Lathe Bench

-The lathe bench must be substantially constructed as possible.
+substantially constructed as possible.
 If you use wood for the bench top, choose the thicker and harder wood is possible.
 I’m using four adjustable think metal legs on my bench.
 Two of those are seating exactly under the lathe legs to prevent the wood from bending under the lathe weight over the time.
 My bench top is mounted on the wall also.
 Bolt the bench legs to the floor if possible.
 Level your bench before place the lathe on it.